TrackerJack/TrackerJack/docs/source/panel_options.rst

 Auto Export
 _________________
-#.
-Save your AE project file to a folder.
-This is the default location where your JSON file will be saved.
+1. Save your AE project file to a folder.
+This is the location where your JSON file will be saved.
-You can also save to a custom file location (See Settings > JSON Save Location)
+   You can also save to a custom file location (Settings > JSON Save Location > User Selection)
-#.
-Click the Auto Export Button.
+2. Click the Auto Export Button.

      .. image:: images/AEAutoBut.png
         :alt: Auto Export